Procurement Policies

 • The acquisition of supplies or services, the aggregate dollar amount of which does not exceed the micro-purchase threshold of $5,000.

 • Micro-purchases may be awarded without soliciting competitive price or rate quotations if the non-Federal entity considers the price to be reasonable based on research, experience, purchase history or other information and documents it files accordingly.
-Purchase cards can be used for micro-purchases if procedures are documented and approved by the non-Federal entity.
+Purchase (credit or debit) cards can be used for micro-purchases if procedures are documented and approved by the non-Federal entity.

 Non-negotiated procurement methods: